zoneranasir/23SCS3810/hwk_04_ticketing/README.md

 +1 explain how you would use relational algebra to create a relation with all the sector prices for "The Entity Sets Ballet" on 02/20/23 starting at 8pm.

-To make it easier you can break your explanation into two parts.
+To make it easier you can break down your explanation into two parts.
 For example:

 1) equijoin between X and Y using C1 and C2 and ...